Energy Efficient Condo Recommendations From HOA Property Management

 • Seals around draft-prone areas

-An environmentally friendly/ENERGY STAR checklist really boils down to two things: replacing energy- or water-inefficient appliances with those that perform far better and making sure structural or appliance-related degradation doesn’t lead to energy waste.
-Efficiency strategies will doubtlessly vary, but their particulars always lead back to these two points.
+An environmentally friendly/ENERGY STAR checklist boils down to two things: 1) replacing energy- or water-inefficient appliances with those that perform better and 2) making sure structural or appliance-related degradation doesn’t lead to energy waste.
+Efficiency strategies will vary, but their particulars always lead back to these two points.

 Beware of Phantom Power: Effects and Costs

-Speaking of preventing energy waste, one of the greatest concerns in energy star apartments and energy star homes alike is that of phantom power.
-Ironically, phantom power is also one of the easiest inefficiencies to remedy.
+One of the greatest energy concerns in apartments and homes is phantom power.
+Fortunately, phantom power is also one of the easiest inefficiencies to remedy.
 What is it?
-In essence, phantom power is what happens when devices that remain in a standby mode while otherwise powered off continue to draw current.
-Media-related appliances such as televisions, stereo speakers, computers, laptops, and gaming consoles are common culprits.
-However, other types of appliances such as chargers and smart appliances also drain electricity constantly.
+In essence, phantom power happens when devices remain in standby mode, while otherwise powered off, continue to draw current.
+Media-related appliances such as televisions, stereo speakers, computers, laptops and gaming consoles are common culprits.
+Chargers and smart appliances also drain electricity constantly.

-While not extensively studied, some academics have begun measuring phantom power’s impact and costs.
+Some academics have measured phantom power’s impact and costs.
 A study from the University of Oregon’s Department of Architecture stated, “With the growing popularity of ratings systems to quantify energy use in buildings, the ability to effectively measure and minimize plug loads has become increasingly important.
-Phantom loads by definition are not used to perform a primary device function and thus reducing these loads is one of the easiest ways of cutting plug loads.
-The present study looked at units at Hilyard House Apartments in Eugene, Oregon.
-The hypothesis for this study was that more than 25% of total energy use metered would be consumed by phantom power loads.”
+Phantom loads, by definition, are not used to perform a primary device function.
+Reducing these loads is one of the easiest ways of cutting plug loads.”
+The hypothesis for this study was that phantom power loads would consume more than 25% of total energy use metered.

 Managing phantom power often falls to residents rather than management.
 The condo association should let residents know that automatic outlet timers are a great way to improve their energy efficiency, and residents should put them to use.